Bandwidth-Samples/in-app-calling-notification-service-demo/README.md

 make run-local
 ```

+After running - the frontend will be available on localhost:3000 and the backend will be available on localhost:3001.

 # Callback URLs

-For a detailed introduction, check out our [Voice Callbacks](https://dev.bandwidth.com/docs/voice/webhooks) page.
+For a detailed introduction, check out our [Voice Callbacks](https://dev.bandwidth.com/docs/voice/webhooks/) page.

 Below are the callback paths:

 * `/health` - A health check endpoint
 * `/bandwidth/authorization/token` - Generates a Bandwidth token for the frontend to use
 * `/bandwidth/notifications/ws` - Websocket endpoint for the frontend to receive notifications
 * `/bandwidth/webhooks/voice/initiate` - Endpoint that returns BXML when a call is received
 * `/bandwidth/webhooks/voice/redirect` - Endpoint that returns BXML to keep and inbound customer call parked
-* * `/bandwidth/webhooks/voice/disconnect` - Status endpoint for when a call is disconnected
+* `/bandwidth/webhooks/voice/disconnect` - Status endpoint for when a call is disconnected

 ## Ngrok